dhruv114523/airfoil_comparison/README.md

 ## Current Limitations

-- Current Model's residuals are correlated, as shown by low Durbin-Watson.
+- Current Model's residuals are correlated, as shown by low Durbin-Watson. (improved from 0.4 to 1.7)
 - Top_Xtr and Bot_Xtr aren't used for the model.
+(Now included)
+- Non normal residuals
+- Squared transformation required to accurately predict post stall behaviour

 ---